- What are the different types of breast biopsy procedures and what do they involve?

 - How is a surgical biopsy of the breast done?

 - What is the time frame for receiving the results of a breast biopsy?

-A breast biopsy procedure is usually done to determine whether a growth in the breast is cancerous or benign.
+- A breast biopsy procedure is usually done to determine whether growth in the breast is cancerous or benign.

-The biopsy may be done with imaging guidance.
+- The breast biopsy may be accompanied by imaging (such as X-rays, MRI, or ultrasound) guidance.

 What is a breast biopsy?

 A breast biopsy is a procedure in which part or all of a suspicious area in the breast is removed and examined, usually for the presence of breast cancer.
 The growth sample is suctioned out through a needle or cut out using a surgical procedure.
 A pathologist then examines and evaluates it under a microscope to identify noncancerous (benign) or cancerous (malignant) tissue.